MarioVidoni/OpenAI-Daily-Fact/README.md

 ### today's fact

-Programming is the only profession where debugging is expected and celebrated!
+Programming was once used to create some of the first computer games, including tic-tac-toe, chess, and the classic game of pong.